edeliu2000/genome/README.md

-## Training Models and Explaining their Predictions in Realtime - Examples
+## Explaining Models in Realtime - Examples

 ### Explaining Models on Tabular Data
 In this example we'll be creating and training a tree based model, specifically a random forest regressor that predicts on the CA housing dataset.
 Then the model will be stored in the Model Store to get realtime explanations.